MohamedMostafa010/Conpot_ICS_Honeypot_Lab/README.md

 ---

 ## 🙌 Acknowledgements
-This project was conducted as part of a cybersecurity research initiative to better understand ICS reconnaissance and improve defensive strategies in critical infrastructure.
+This project was conducted as part of a university cybersecurity research initiative to better understand ICS reconnaissance techniques and improve defensive strategies in critical infrastructure environments.

 ---

 ## 📄 License
-This project is shared for educational and research purposes.
-Please use responsibly and in accordance with applicable laws.
-**Fixed issues:**
-- Removed the redundant introductory text
-- Fixed code block formatting
-- Cleaned up the structure
-- Maintained proper markdown syntax
+This project is licensed under the MIT License - see the LICENSE file for details.